rhaynes123/OnlineTipCalculator/README.md

   <img src="OnlineTipCalculator/Images/Screen%20Shot%202021-12-27%20at%205.03.30%20PM.png">
   <img src="OnlineTipCalculator/Images/Screen%20Shot%202021-12-27%20at%205.09.58%20PM.png">

-  If everything worked correclty you should see something like this file below once the project has finished being made.
+  If everything worked correctly you should see something like this file below once the project has finished being made.

   <img src="OnlineTipCalculator/Images/Screen%20Shot%202021-12-27%20at%205.11.21%20PM.png">